-Preheat the oven to 325 degrees.
-Rub the turkey with salt and pepper, make sure the underside of the breast is seasoned as well.
+Preheat the oven to 325°F. Rub the turkey with salt and pepper, making sure the underside of the breast is seasoned as well.
 In a roasting pan, place an even layer of the apples and vegetables.
 Place the turkey breast on the vegetable mix with the meaty side up.
 Place the legs/thighs on the vegetable mixture.
-Add the broth stock to the pan.
-Tent with foil.
-Place in the preheated oven.
+Add the broth/stock to the pan.
+Tent with foil and place in the preheated oven.

 Melt the butter in a small saucepan and add the sage and thyme.
-Every 20-minutes baste the turkey with the herb butter mixture.
-Determine the approximate cooking time on the weight of the breast.
-Allow approximately 15-20-minutes per pound of breast.
+Every 20 minutes, baste the turkey with the herb butter mixture.
+Determine the approximate cooking time based on the weight of the breast, allowing approximately 15-20-minutes per pound of breast.
 Remove foil tent approximately 2/3 way through the cooking process.
 Use an instant-read thermometer to determine when the turkey is done.
 Insert the thermometer into the thickest portion of the meat, but do not poke into a bone.
-The temperature should reach a minimum of 165 degrees.
-The turkey should be golden brown.
+The temperature should reach a minimum of 165°F. The turkey should be golden brown.

 Combine all ingredients in a small saucepan and whisk together.
 Heat over high heat and allow the mixture to come to a boil.
 Reduce to a simmer and continue to cook for 10-12 minutes, reducing the mixture by one-half.
-Set aside.
-The glaze will thicken as it cools.
+Set aside for the glaze to thicken as it cools.